Kabraxis/tutorial-java/how-return-value-methods-work/README2.md

-If you are a person like me who has a pretty visual thinking or if you sometimes just understand things easier if you have an image of it in your head, maybe this helps you:
+If you are a person like me who has a pretty visual thinking or if you sometimes just understand things easier if you have a picture of it in your head, maybe this helps:

 Imagine a method like a machine that should process materials for you.
 The return value describes if the machine should send you the processed goods back for further processing.